 Depending on a patient’s medical history, age, and desired lifestyle, a variety of treatment options are available for degenerative disc disease.
 These include medical to reduce inflammation, physical therapy, orthobiologics injections, and, in some cases, surgical intervention to repair or remove the damaged part of the disc.

 An Epidural Steroid Injection, also called an “ESI,” refers to a minimally invasive procedure that helps relieve pain and stiffness caused by inflamed nerves in the spine.
 The injection includes a corticosteroid and a numbing agent, such as lidocaine, to help reduce and prevent inflammation and pain.

 The injection typically begins working within 2-5 days and the effects typically last for several months.
 ESI treatments are often used in conjunction with physical therapy to create a lasting solution.

-Platelet rich plasma, also called “PRP,” refers to an injection of blood platelets into damaged tissue to promote healing.
+platelet injections, also called “platelet injections,” refers to an injection of blood platelets into damaged tissue to promote healing.
 The blood is taken from the patient and then centrifuged on-site at Beacon Orthopaedics.
-The injection is then guided by ultrasound to ensure specific and accurate placement where the growth factors in the plasma can encourage healing and healthy tissue growth.
-PRP typically requires a series of injections for best results, and may be combined with physical therapy to ensure an ideal outcome.
+The injection is then guided by ultrasound to ensure specific and accurate placement where the growth factors in the plasma can encourage healing and healthy tissue growth. platelet injections typically requires a series of injections for best results, and may be combined with physical therapy to ensure an ideal outcome.

 Dr. David Sower treats spine patients at two locations: Erlanger in Northern Kentucky and Beacon East (Beechmont Ave.) for patients in Ohio.
 To schedule your appointment at the location most convenient for you, please call (513) 354-3700.Book an Appointment